AMSP-04/NETN-AIS/NETN-AIS.md

 | `BaseEntity.PhysicalEntity.Platform.SurfaceVessel.Marking` | `MarkingStruct` | 11 Octets |

 When defining values for entity marking or callsign, the limitation for the vessel callsign should be taken into account.

+## NETN-ORG MSDL extension

+The MSDL schema has been extended with an AIS schema to persist the AIS-related ORBAT data in a file, together with the rest of the ORBAT data.
+The AIS schema is located in this repository and the MSDL schema is located in the NETN-ORG repository.
+For more information about the MSDL schema and extensions, see the NETN-ORG repository.